 If the application is approved, it is then submitted for protection in each applied-for jurisdiction.
 An application under the Madrid Protocol can provide several benefits to trademark owners seeking recognition of their trademark rights worldwide.
 The process can result in significantly lower application fees, and the filing can be made in a single language as opposed to requiring translation for each individual country.

-Patterson IP helps clients obtain and enforce their trademarks worldwide.
+Patterson IP acts as a Global IP Law firm helping clients obtain and enforce their trademarks worldwide.
 Our trademark attorneys have broad experience with the Madrid Protocol and can advise on international trademark registration and enforcement.

 The U.S. and foreign countries have various mechanisms for IP registration and enforcement.
 A business can initiate an unfair import investigation in the International Trade Commission (ITC).
 These investigations, referred to as Section 337 actions, can result in an exclusion order that prohibits the importation and sale of any articles in the United States which infringe on any U.S. patent, trademark, or copyright or otherwise constitute unfair competition.